 Seem like overkill?
 Maybe.

 I have this set up so that every time I spend money, whether it was an automated payment or I was in the store using my card, I get a text that includes my current credit card balance or bank balance.
-I use Capital One 360 for my checking and savings, and they definitely offer this feature.
+I use Ally Bank for my checking and Wealthfront for savings, and they definitely offer this feature.
 I know my credit cards from Chase and Citibank do as well.

 Talk about enlightening.
 It really makes me second guess every purchase I make.
 I’ve already cut out a few monthly subscriptions because I hate watching the money get pulled out each time.